Positionality in $\Sigma_0^2$ and a completeness result: Preliminaries

 \section{Preliminaries}

-\subparagraph*{Graphs.} We fix a set of letters $C$, which we assume to be at most countable.
+\paragraph*{Graphs.} We fix a set of letters $C$, which we assume to be at most countable.
 A \emph{$C$\=/graph} $G$ is comprised of a (potentially infinite) set of \emph{vertices} $V(G)$ together with a set of \emph{edges} $E(G) \subseteq V(G) \times C \times V(G)$.
 An edge $e=(v,c,v')\in E(G)$ is written $v \re c v'$, with $c$ being the \emph{label} of this edge.
 We say that $e$ is \emph{outgoing} from $v$, that it is \emph{incoming} to $v'$, and that it is \emph{adjacent} to both $v$ and to $v'$.
-We assume that each vertex $v\in V(G)$ has at least one outgoing edge (we call this condition being \emph{sinkless}).
+We assume that each vertex $v\in V(G)$ has at least one outgoing edge (we call this condition being \emph{sinkless}, with a~\emph{sink} understood as a~vertex where no outgoing edge is available).

 We say that $G$ is \emph{finite} (resp.~\emph{countable}) if both $V(G)$ and $E(G)$ are finite (resp.~countable).
 The \emph{size} of a graph is defined to be $|G|=|V(G)|$.
+We write $\N$ and $\omega$ for the set of natural numbers $\{0,1,\ldots\}$.
+The symbol $\omega$ is used to emphasise the order\=/type of this set, while $\N$ emphasises the arithmetic structure. $\Z$ stands for the set of all integers $\{\ldots,-1,0,1,\ldots\}$.

 A (finite) \emph{path} is a (finite) sequence of edges with matching endpoints, meaning of the form $v_0 \re{c_0} v_1,v_1 \re{c_1} v_2, \dots$, which we conveniently write as $v_0 \re{c_0} v_1 \re{c_1} \dots$.
 We say that $\pi$ is a \emph{path from $v_0$ in $G$}, and that vertices $v_0,v_1,v_2,\dots$ appearing on the path are \emph{reachable} from $v_0$.
 We use $G[v_0]$ to denote the restriction of $G$ to vertices reachable from $v_0$.
 The \emph{label} of a path $\pi$ is the sequence $c_0c_1 \dots$ of labels of its edges; it belongs to $C^\omega$ if $\pi$ is infinite and to $C^\ast$ otherwise.
 We sometimes write $v \rp w$ to say that $w$ labels an infinite path from $v$, or $v \rp w v'$ to say that $w$ labels a finite path from $v$ to $v'$.
 We write $\lang(G,v_0) \subseteq C^\omega$ for the set of labels of all infinite paths from $v_0$ in $G$, and $\lang(G) \subseteq C^\omega$ for the set of labels of all infinite paths in $G$, that is the union of $\lang(G,v_0)$ over all $v_0\in V(G)$.